stoyky/figment/README.md

 - **Vagrant**: Optionally build Vagrant boxes after provisioning with Packer.

 ---
+## Guide

+For a more elaborate guide, please see my blog: https://www.remyjaspers.com/blog/figment/.

 ## Prebuilt Vagrant Boxes
 The quickest way to get started is to use the prebuilt Vagrant boxes that have been uploaded to the Hashicorp Public Boxes Catalog: